 Another aspect I never considered before retiring was the realisation my retirement would be changing.
 The reality was that retirement was much more difficult to cope with than I had ever expected, and the number of unexpected events and expenses can derail the best-laid plans.

 There is very little practical information focusing on

 The following are some insights, observations, experiences, and suggestions that I want to pass onto you.
 Including some changes, I have implemented to make navigating retirement less stressful and which are not discussed or even contemplated by people when they are considering retirement.

 After my conversations with other retirees, I am relieved to know that I’m not alone on this journey.
 Although I understand everybody’s retirement will be different, I believe that the following observations about retirement are what most people thinking of retirement should know.

 Retirement Coping Strategies

-Here goes, my 41 important things you need to know about retirement before you retire that I wish I knew earlier to cope with transitioning into retirement life.
+Here goes, my 41 important things you need to know about retirement before you retire that I wish I knew about earlier to cope with transitioning into my retirement life.